GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Highly Conductive Rails tech moved from a tier 3 to teir 2 tech.
 		-Increased the Area of Effect of the TEC titan's flak upgrade to 1500.
 		-Wormholes now have the proper mine limit of 10 per player.
+		-Slashed Cryo planet's odd 10 minute strip to the core time, now gives mostly crystal instead of metal resources.
 		-The Advent's Fluxuating Shields capitalship upgrade now displays its proper description.
+		-Barren Planets now use the new Barren planet research type.
+		-Gas Gaints now use the new Greenhouse planet research type.
+		-Oceanic and Swamp planets now use the new Oceanic planet research type.
 		-Fixed an ice giant texture to not be rediculously reflective.